PICTURED: 75 Royal Engineers Regiment 202 Field Squadron

 “Children of today need to know the mistakes we made in the past,” he added.

-Mr Fallon shared that the day is not just about remembering our fallen but also “those that didn’t come back” from other forces around the world.
+Mr Fallon said the day is also about remembering “those that didn’t come back” from other forces around the world.

 Recent Comments